protontypes/open-sustainable-technology/README.md

 - [MATILDA](https://github.com/cryotools/matilda) - Tool for modeling water resources in glacierized catchments.
 - [PyPES](https://github.com/we3lab/pype-schema) - A class hierarchy designed to represent configurations of process engineering systems, such as wastewater treatment or desalination plants.
 - [PARETO](https://github.com/project-pareto/project-pareto) - An Optimization Framework for Produced Water Management and Beneficial Reuse.
+- [WSIMOD](https://github.com/ImperialCollegeLondon/wsi) - Provides a message passing interface to enable different subsystem models to communicate water flux and water quality information between each other, and self-contained representations of the key parts of the water cycle.

 ### Soil and Land
 - [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250m) - Global Spatial predictions of soil properties and classes at 250 m resolution.
 - [SoilGrids](https://git.wur.nl/isric/soilgrids/soilgrids.notebooks/) - A system for automated soil mapping based on global soil profile and environmental covariate data at 250 m spatial resolution.